MarcoPiatti/ims/README.md

 This repository contains a simplified protoype of a distributed Inventory Management System.

-It demonstrates the use of microservices architecture, event-driven communication, and database change data capture (CDC) using Kafka and Debezium.
+It demonstrates the use of distributed architectures, event-driven communication, and database change data capture (CDC) using Kafka and Debezium.

 ------